-When we read Paul’s renunciation of categories like Male and Female we must remember the dyadic personalities hearing it would have felt a need for these categories for their very psychological existence.
+When we read Paul’s renunciation of categories like male and female, we must remember the dyadic personalities hearing it would have felt a need for these categories for their very psychological existence.
 The belonging systems of Jew, Greek, male, female, slave, free were essential for identity because first century identity was anchored in the community in such a dramatic fashion.
 These ancient selves saw their own identity as deeply embedded in the communities that informed their sense of false self.
-Dislocating from the communities in question would have been even more traumatic for Paul’s audience than for those of us who have been ingrained with an individualistic call to stand on their own two feet, not give into peer pressure, construct their own beliefs, make their own decisions, and take a stand for what is right even if it means acting alone.
+Dislocating from the communities in question would have been even more traumatic for Paul’s audience than for those of us who have been ingrained with an individualistic call to stand on our own two feet, not give into peer pressure, construct our own beliefs, make our own decisions, and take a stand for what is right even if it means acting alone.

 “embrace a new order of existence that he understood God to have established in Christ… Paul recognized that the religious, ethnic, social, and sexual distinctions remained, but did not understand them as constituting one’s true identity.
 Although believers are still either Jew or Greek, slave or free, male or female, their existence has been radically qualified and transformed by the new, definitive reality of their being ‘in Christ’”

 Udo Schnelle, trans.
 Eugene Boring, Theology of the New Testament, (Baker Academic: Grand Rapids, MI), 2007, 278.